top of page

 ❑ DBT skills

-I possess extensive experience in expert-level professional and clinical mental health social work.
-I am skilled in the assessment and management of highly complex and high-risk cases, and regularly provide guidance, advice, and support to colleagues both within and outside my team.
+I bring extensive experience in expert‑level clinical and professional mental health social work, with a strong track record of assessing and managing highly complex and high‑risk cases.
+I regularly provide guidance, consultation, and support to colleagues across multidisciplinary teams, partner agencies, and wider services.

 I can offer the following services: